Pussy Riot: 2018 detainment

 On February 27, 2018, three band members had been detained by Russian police somewhere between Moscow and the Crimea.
 This detention came after the band demonstrated outside of a Siberian prison to free Ukrainian film director Oleg Sentsov.
 Later that day Pussy Riot tweeted that the detained band members were safe.

 World Cup final pitch invasion

 On July 15, 2018, three female members of Pussy Riot and one man (Pyotr Verzilov, the husband of Nadezhda Tolokonnikova), dressed as police officers, performed a football pitch invasion of Moscow's Luzhniki Stadium during the second half of the 2018 FIFA World Cup Final match between France and Croatia.
 They named their performance "Policeman Enters the Game".
 Croatia defender Dejan Lovren pushed one of the invaders to the ground before security personnel escorted them off.
 Veronika Nikulshina reached the center of the field and shared a double high five with France forward Kylian Mbappé.
 Pussy Riot issued a statement of the aims of their protest and their demands on the Russian authorities.
 Verzilov, Veronika Nikulshina, Olga Pakhtusova, and Olga Kurachyova were sentenced to 15 days imprisonment under Russia's Administrative Code.
 Broadcaster Scott Simon described the event as "a conspicuous act of bravery".

+During the Russian invasion of Ukraine

+In February 2022, Pussy Riot founder Nadya Tolokonnikova created a fund-raiser that sent $6.7 million dollars in cryptocurrency to the Ukrainian government and charities including Come Back Alive and an LGBTQ focused Ukraine fund by Outright International.